-Rabbi Moshe Teitelbaum, the father of the Siget-Satmer dynasty and one of the main disseminators of Chassidut in Hungary, was called the Yismach Moshe, the name of one of the books that he authored.
-Rabbi Teitelbuam was born in 5519/1759 in Galicia to Rabbi Tzvi Hirsch and Channah.
+Rebbe Moshe Teitelbaum of Satmer Rabbi Moshe Teitelbaum, the father of the Siget-Satmer dynasty and one of the main disseminators of Chassidut in Hungary, was called the Yismach Moshe, the name of one of the books that he authored.
+Rabbi Teitelbuam was born in 5519/1759 in Galicia to Rabbi Tzvi Hirsch and Chanah.
 He studied Torah with his uncle, Rabbi Yosef of Kolvesov and Rabbi Aryeh Yehudah Halevi, the Rabbi of Strizov.
-At the age of 25, Rabbi Teitelbaum was appointed as the Rabbi of Shinwa in Galicia and later, as the Rabbi of Oyhel in Hungary.
-Upon the influence of his father-in-law, author of the ‘Aryeh Debai Ilaai,’ Rabbi Teitelbaum became a Chassid of the Chozeh (Seer) of Lublin.
-He would also travel to study with the Maggid of Mezertich, Rabbi Mendeleh of Rimanov and the Ohev Yisrael of Apta.
+At the age of 25, Rabbi Teitelbaum was appointed as the Rabbi of Shinwa in Galicia and later, as the Rabbi of Oheli in Hungary.
+Upon the influence of his father-in-law, author of the ‘Aryeh Debai Ilaai,’ Rabbi Teitelbaum became a chassid of the Chozeh (Seer) of Lublin.
+He would also travel to study with the Maggid of Mezritch, Rabbi Mendeleh of Rimanov and the Ohev Yisrael of Apta.
 Rabbi Teitelbaum wrote many books, including Yismach Moshe on the Bible, Responsa Heshiv Moshe, Yayin Harokeach on Pirkei Avot and more.
-His disciples included: His son, Rabbi Elazar Nissan, Rabbi Yoel Ashkenazi, author of “Melo Haro’im”, Rabbi Menachem Mendel Pennet of Da’ash and Rabbi Tzvi Hirsch of Liska.
-Rabbi Teitelbaum passed away on 28 Tamuz, 5601 (1841) and he is buried next to his wife in Oyhel.
+His disciples included: His son, Rabbi Elazar Nissan, Rabbi Yoel Ashkenazi, author of “Melo Haro’im”, Rabbi Menachem Mendel Peannet of Desh and Rabbi Tzvi Hirsch of Liska.
+Rabbi Teitelbaum passed away on 28 Tamuz, 5601 (1841) and he is buried next to his wife in Oheli.

 The following story was told by Rabbi Teitelbaum’s grandson, the “Yitav Lev:”

-The division between an external façade of joy and internal seriousness and concern, is actually taken from the inner world of God, Himself, as in the words of Jeremiah, “And if you do not hear it, my soul shall weep in secret (mistarim) because of pride, and my eyes shall weep and shed a tear, for the flock of God has been captured.
-In the Talmud (Chagiga 5:2), our Sages explain this verse as follows:
+The division between an external façade of joy and internal seriousness and concern is actually taken from the inner world of God, Himself, as in the words of Jeremiah, “And if you do not hear it, my soul shall weep in secret (mistarim) because of pride, and my eyes shall weep and shed a tear, for the flock of God has been captured.
+In the Talmud (Chagigah 5:2), the Sages explain this verse as follows:

-“The Holy One, Blessed Be He has a place called mistarim (‘secret,’ as in the verse above) [and it is there that He cries].
+“The Holy Blessed One has a place called mistarim (‘secret,’ as in the verse above) [and it is there that He cries].
 What is ‘because of pride?’
 Rabbi Shmuel Bar Yitzchak said, because of the pride of Israel that was taken from them and given to the non-Jews.
-Rabbi Shmuel Bar Nachman said, because of the pride of the Kingdom of Heaven.
-And is there crying before the Holy One, Blessed Be He?
-Rabbi Papa said, there is no sadness before the Holy One Blessed Be He, as it says, “Majestic aura and splendor before Him, vigor and exquisite joy in His place!”
+Rabbi Shmuel Bar Nachman said, because of the pride of the kingdom of Heaven.
+And is there crying before the Holy, Blessed One?
+Rabbi Papa said, there is no sadness before the Holy Blessed One, as it says, “Majestic aura and splendor before Him, vigor and exquisite joy in His place!”
 This is not a difficulty, one place refers to His inner chambers and the other place refers to His outer chambers.”

-In God’s inner chambers, in the secret place called ‘mistarim,’ He figuratively enters His inner self and cries over the destruction of the Temple and the lowly state of his beloved children.
-But outwardly, in the place where He is revealed to His creations, he shows a smiling face, “vigor and exquisite joy.”
+In God’s inner chambers, in the secret place called ‘mistarim,’ He figuratively enters His inner self and cries over the destruction of the Temple and the lowly state of His beloved children.
+But outwardly, in the place where He is revealed to His creations, he shows a smiling face of “vigor and exquisite joy.”

 Nevertheless, we may still think that there is some sort of ‘division of authority:’ Joy is only external while in truth, in the deepest depths of the soul, the heart is irreparably broken, without a drop of joy.
 Is this the true face of the situation?
 Is all the joy nothing more than an act?
 Is the service of God with joy not true and heartfelt?